ehc-io/whatsapp-claude-agent/README.md

 Notes:

+- `agentName` sets the agent identity; if omitted, auto-generates from directory name + random superhero
 - Use either `systemPrompt` (replaces default) OR `systemPromptAppend` (adds to default), not both
 - `resumeSessionId` can be set to automatically resume a specific session on startup
 - `forkSession` when `true` will fork the resumed session instead of continuing it